Questrade vs Qtrade in 2025

 I personally hate paperwork.
 So one of my biggest considerations when choosing a product such as an online trading platform or bank account is their long-term track record.
 I don’t want to have to invest hours into switching services at some point.

-Qtrade has consistently proven itself to be head and shoulders above other Canadian discount brokerages when it comes to innovation and constant upgrades.
+Qtrade has consistently proven itself to be at the very top or (worst case) 2nd place in Canadian discount brokerages when it comes to innovation and constant upgrades over the years.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!